Kernix13/vision-grid-express/README.md

 1. Should all buttons have an accent hover color like the home page?
 The board page and home page modal have primary color hover bg...
 2. Add `sitemap.xml` and `robots.txt`
 3. Gradient header - yes or no???
+4. Change the hrefs in robots.txt and sitemap.xml

 <!--
   Code:You GitHub past capstone examples - READMEs: